jo-hackson/podrate/README.md

 # Podrate
-An app that rates the language of the podcast audio file that you input.
+An app that rates the toxicity level of the audio file that you input.
+The goal is to be able to rate podcasts and have a understanding of the content prior to listening.

 Input an audio file (limit of 80MB).